devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 | `required_version` | The Terraform binary itself |
 | `required_providers` | The plugins that binary loads |

 **Why I care about this operationally, not just for the exam:** in a large org running many modules across many teams, mismatched CLI versions between a developer's laptop and CI are a constant, quiet source of "works on my machine."
-Pinning `required_version` in every root module — and failing CI loudly if it doesn't match — has saved my teams from more than one confusing afternoon.
+Pinning `required_version` in every root module, and failing CI loudly if it doesn't match, has saved my teams from more than one confusing afternoon.

 ## 14. Provider Version Constraints, in Full